WiLO-Networks/barrel-ai-privacy-policy/index.md

 Microsoft and Google may collect additional information about you in accordance with their privacy policies when you use their sign-in services.
 For more information, please refer to the [Microsoft Privacy Statement](https://privacy.microsoft.com/en-us/privacystatement) and the [Google Privacy Policy](https://policies.google.com/privacy).

 ## Data Storage and Security
-The refresh and access tokens obtained from Microsoft Entra ID and Google Sign-In are securely stored on your device using encrypted storage (Keychain for iOS, Keystore for Android).
+[information we collect](#information-collected) is securely stored in Microsoft Entra ID.
+To keep you signed in and to provide seamless app experience, refresh and access tokens obtained from Microsoft Entra ID are securely stored on your device using encrypted storage (Keychain for iOS, Keystore for Android).
 These tokens are deleted when you log out of the App or uninstall it.

 Please note that your email address is not stored in encrypted storage, as we believe it does not pose a significant security risk.
 However, we still implement industry-standard security measures to protect your information from unauthorized access, alteration, disclosure, or destruction.
 This includes using HTTPS for secure communication.

-The App does not have a backend server for data storage.
-All data is stored locally on your device.

 ## Data Usage
 We use the email address and company name provided during account creation to display your identity within the App and send marketing communications related to our products and services.